-But that's not the case, and you should drink plenty of water the day before the exam and a large glass an hour beforehand.
+That’s not the case.
+You should drink plenty of water the day before the exam and a large glass an hour beforehand.

 Dehydration also makes it tough for you to produce a urine sample and for a phlebotomist to find a vein.

 “It’s like getting blood from a turnip,” Steinberg says.

 You can’t avoid nicotine rates if you’re a regular tobacco user — the evidence will show up in lab tests.

 But you should still avoid tobacco at least an hour before an exam, Anderson says.
 Nicotine is a stimulant and can elevate blood pressure.

 A customary small glass of wine with dinner is probably OK, Sears says, but don’t overdo it.
 The alcohol could throw off test results for liver function.

 Anderson advises avoiding all alcohol at least eight hours before the exam.

 Too much salt can lead to dehydration, boost your weight and throw off tests for kidney function.
 Avoid unusually salty foods 24 hours before the exam.